Volatility Modeling with Rough Paths: A Signature-Based Alternative to Classical Expansions: Path Signatures

 In Definition~\ref{signatRoughPath}, however, we formalized this extension using the signature notation:

-Note carefully that we have not \emph{constructed a signature} from \( \mathbf{X} \).
-Rather, we started with a multiplicative functional satisfying the group-like property and finite \( p \)-variation, and considered its projection to the first \( \lfloor p \rfloor \) levels to define a rough path.
-By Theorem~\ref{extensionthm}, this functional can be uniquely extended to higher levels in the (truncated) tensor algebra.
+Note carefully that we have not \emph{constructed a signature} from $\mathbf{X}$.
+Rather, we started with a multiplicative functional satisfying the group-like property and finite $p$-variation (a $p$-rough path), and we uniquely extended it from level $\lfloor p\rfloor$ to higher levels in the (truncated) tensor algebra.
+This extension is granted by Theorem~\ref{extensionthm}.
 In Definition~\ref{signatRoughPath}, we have simply relabeled this extended functional using the signature notation previously introduced for bounded variation paths.

 Although this notation may initially appear inconsistent, it aligns naturally with the classical case where the signature is defined via iterated integrals.
 This unification of notation allows both settings—bounded variation and rough paths—to be treated within a common framework.